Jurickson Profar Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.1 K/9, the 10th-best in the league.

-- The Cardinals have the 22nd-ranked team ERA across all league pitching staffs (4.97).
+- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (5.06).

-- The Cardinals allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- Cardinals pitchers combine to give up 12 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The Cardinals will look to Mikolas (0-1) in his third start of the season.
+- Flaherty (1-1) takes the mound for the Cardinals to make his third start of the season.

-- The right-hander last appeared on Wednesday against the Atlanta Braves, when he went six innings, allowing five earned runs while giving up nine hits.
+- The right-hander last appeared on Saturday against the Milwaukee Brewers, when he tossed five innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.